d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 ```

 Note that
-:begin_slide:`keep,cont`
-we can express the dot product of two vectors equivalently by performing an elementwise multiplication and then a sum:
+(**we can express the dot product of two vectors equivalently by performing an elementwise multiplication and then a sum:**)
-:end_slide:

 ```{.python .input}
 np.sum(x * y)